phusion/netdata-ubuntu-16.04/README.md

  1. If using Docker, import your GPG private key into the Docker container:

-     a.
-On your host OS, export your GPG private key to a file, located inside the same directory as enter-docker.sh.
+     1. On your host OS, export your GPG private key to a file, located inside the same directory as enter-docker.sh.
-     b.
-Inside the container, run: `gpg --import yourkeyfile.asc`
+     2. Inside the container, run: `gpg --import yourkeyfile.asc`
-     c.
-Inside the container, run: `gpg --edit-key yourkeyemail@host.com`
+     3. Inside the container, run: `gpg --edit-key yourkeyemail@host.com`
-     d.
-Inside the GPG prompt, run: `trust`.
+     4. Inside the GPG prompt, run: `trust`.
 Select "ultimate".
 Then run: `quit`.

  2. Sign the source package: `debsign *source.changes`